-We all know that mother’s milk is best for the baby.
-In fact, it is recommended that babies are breastfed for the first six months of their life.
+We all know that mother’s milk is the best for the baby.
+In fact, it is recommended that babies are breastfed for the first 6 months of their life.
 After all, breast milk contains the right mix of crucial nutrients for your baby’s development.
 Some nutrients even protect your baby from illnesses and infections.1 Breastfeeding also strengthens the bond between you and your little one.

-According to the International Lactation Consultation Association, foods high in fiber like non-instant oats, brown rice, barley, and beans can increase milk supply.
-Calcium-rich dark green leafy vegetables like spinach, kale, and bok choy can also help.3 Apart from these, here’s a look at some specific foods and herbs that have been found to improve breast milk production.
+According to the International Lactation Consultation Association, foods high in fiber like non-instant oats, brown rice, barley, and beans can increase milk supply.3 Oats and barley contain a type of carbohydrate called beta-glucan.
+Beta-glucans have been seen to increase the secretion of prolactin, the milk-producing hormone.4

 Although this remedy is generally safe, fenugreek can cause stomach pain and irritation in some nursing mothers and their babies, so make sure it agrees with both of you.
 You can watch for signs like colic or gas in your baby.

-2. Palm Dates
+4. Palm Dates

-According to one study, 250 mg of moringa leaves in capsule form every 12 hours had a positive impact on lactation.11 While you may need to check with your doctor about any moringa supplements, you can include moringa leaves in your daily diet of vegetables.
+According to one study, 250 mg of moringa leaves in capsule form every 12 hours had a positive impact on lactation.13 While you may need to check with your doctor about any moringa supplements, you can include moringa leaves in your daily diet of vegetables.
 Try a soup of moringa leaves or, if you’re feeling adventurous, check out one of the numerous recipes from Asia.

 The Ayurvedic Way

 A study found that following a diet that adhered to Ayurvedic principles improved inadequate lactation.
-It also helped boost the frequency of breastfeeding over the course of three months.
+It also helped boost the frequency of breastfeeding over the course of 3 months.
 The dietary regimen consisted of milk, sprouted green gram, wheat pudding, whole wheat flat bread, rice, lentils, green leafy vegetables with meat, onion and garlic chutneys, and fruits.
 The participants also had a glass of milk with dry ginger and pepper each day.
-Proper rest, a happy state of mind, and avoidance of strenuous work were also advocated during the study.15
+Proper rest, a happy state of mind, and avoidance of strenuous work were also advocated during the study.18

 The Homeopathic Way

 Homeopathy uses medicines prepared from windflower (Pulsatilla), castor bean (Ricinus communis), and stinging nettle (Urtica urens) to treat poor lactation.
-However, keep in mind that a homeopathic doctor needs to assess your condition to determine the medication and dosage that will be appropriate for you.17
+However, keep in mind that a homeopathic doctor needs to assess your condition to determine the medication and dosage that will be appropriate for you.20

 References [ + ]